x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains.md

 - In the EAC at **Mail flow** \> **Accepted domains**, click **Refresh**![Refresh Icon](../../media/ITPro_EAC_RefreshIcon.gif).
 In the list of accepted domains, verify the domain type value of the accepted domain is configured correctly.

-- In the Exchange Management Shell, run the command **Get-AcceptedDomain**.
+- In Exchange Online PowerShell, run the command **Get-AcceptedDomain**.
 In the list of accepted domains, verify the domain type value of the accepted domain is configured correctly.